Margaret Li

 Interests

-When I'm not doing research or teaching, I enjoy walking to every bubble tea shop within 5 miles, singing mostly on-key, rewatching/rereading the Lord of the Rings trilogy, lifting heavy things and putting them down, and listening to people on Youtube talk about absolutely anything.
+When I'm not doing research or teaching, I enjoy walking to every bubble tea shop within 5 miles, singing mostly on-key, rewatching/rereading the Lord of the Rings trilogy, working out in the most stereotypically bb fitness class ever, and listening to people on Youtube talk about anything.
 I also spend far too much time online window-shopping and window-eating, which is exactly what it sounds like, in an attempt to limit my actual shopping and eating (the latter is a lost cause).

 I've decided to do my best to fit in while living in the PNW by taking up hiking and snowboarding, or just walking around with hiking and snowboarding equipment.
 I'm always interested in new hobbies, so if you have a beginner- and klutz-friendly one to share, let me know :).